nguyenvanxuanvu/nguyenvanxuanvu.github.io/content/posts/system-design-10k-tps.md

 ## 1. Introduction

-First of all, a blog (a shortened version of “weblog”) is an online journal or informational website displaying information in reverse chronological order, with the latest posts appearing first, at the top.
-It is a platform where a writer or a group of writers share their views on an individual subject.
+First of all, "a blog (a shortened version of “weblog”) is an online journal or informational website displaying information in reverse chronological order, with the latest posts appearing first, at the top.
+It is a platform where a writer or a group of writers share their views on an individual subject" (https://firstsiteguide.com/).

 Today, there are more than 570 million blogs on the web.